BetoVas97/Semana_i_VIENDO_EL_MUNDO_CON_INTELIGENCIA_ARTIFICIAL/MS IA/readme.md

 * ParseComputerVisionResponse.cs: Uses the JSON utility (included) to convert the JSON array to a list of FoundImageObjects
 * ShowImageOnPanel.cs: Displays the photo onto a panel

-## Scene Setup
-The scene included to show the emotion API contains a main camera, set to the parameters for HoloLens, a 'ComputerVisionManagers' object which contains ImageToComputerVisionAPI, ParseComputerVisionResponse, and ShowImageOnPanel scripts, and an ImageFrame cube that displays the image when 'P' is pressed.

-To change the photo analyzed in testing, replace StreamingAssets > cityphoto.jpg with your own image.
+ cityphoto.jpg with your own image.
 If you rename it, update line 19 in ImageToComputerVisionAPI.cs to reflect the new image name.

 ## Keyboard Shortcuts
 Replace the following triggers with your own mechanism for selecting and displaying photos.